emese-meder/Java-Christmas-Tasks/README.md

 The actual array was then the one created by the FizzBuzz metod (calling at the FizzBuzzGenerator class) with startNumber 1 and endNumber 15.
 As this method created a list, this was converted to an array using .to Array()

-## Next Step:
+## Testing the Code:

 The next step is then to run the tests and fix the code based on them.
+Then run the test again and repeat if necessary.

-The first two tests failed at first, meaning that the divisibleBy method was incorrect.
+The The FourIsDivisibleByTwoTest() failed at first, meaning that the divisibleBy method was incorrect.

-The tests have passed after changing the return statement in the divisbleBy method:
+The test has passed after changing the return statement in the divisbleBy method:

    return numerator % Denominator == 2;